mik3y/django-spicy-id/README.md

 # django-spicy-id

-A drop-in replacement for Django's `AutoField` that gives you "Stripe-style" self-identifying string object IDs, like `user_1234`.
+A library for Django which gives you both a true UUIDv7 TypeID field, and drop-in replacements for Django's `AutoField` that simulate typed IDs.
+"Typed IDs" are self-identifying string row/object IDs, like `user_1234`.

 **Status:** Stable.
 No warranty, see `LICENSE.txt`.